-In most cases of amyloidosis, there are no known risk factors or causes.
-The following factors may raise a person's risk of developing amyloidosis:
+Most people who develop amyloidosis have no known risk factors, and the cause is often not known.
+The following factors may raise a person’s risk of developing amyloidosis:

 Age.
 The risk of amyloidosis increases as a person gets older.
 For AL amyloidosis, the majority of people diagnosed are older than 40.